peterjcaulfield/raiden/README.md

 ```

-## ~/.raiden/requests.yml

-This config contains individual API request definitions.
+API request definitions are stored in ~/.raiden/requests.yml`.
 An simple example config with one request defined looks like so:

 ```
 # ~/.raiden/requests.yml